Accuratai/pod-ios/README.md

 ## Configure project

-Add appropriate location usage descriptions to the `Info.plist` of your application. **Be sure to fill in your app name where appropriate (or edit the string as you see fit).** These strings will be displayed when prompting the user for background location permissions.
+Add appropriate location usage descriptions to the `Info.plist` of your application.
+These strings will be displayed when prompting the user for background location permissions.

 For **Xcode 9**:
 ```xml